 The following image shows the labels indicating the function of the pins on my F_Panel.

 The following image shows the same pins but on the motherboard’s manual:

-It is quite important to consult your motherboard as to what the physical labels actually indicate because in certain cases, such as with my motherboard above, there can be some unique connectors that can confuse you.
+It is important to consult your motherboard about what the physical labels indicate because some unique connectors, such as my motherboard above, can confuse you.

-For instance my F_Panel also has pins for the the following functions, along with the typical functions I mentioned above already:
+For instance, my F_Panel also has pins for the following functions, along with the specific positions I mentioned above already: